 Trade Secrets

-Trade secrets encompass any valuable business information that derives its value from being kept confidential.
+Trade secrets encompass any valuable business information that derives its value from being kept confidential, and protecting a trade secret from getting out is essential for maintaining competitive advantage.

 Examples include formulas, processes, techniques, and customer lists.